Mary Jane Watson (2002 film series character): Spider-Man 3 (2007)

-Having dated Peter for one year, Mary Jane experiences some struggles in her personal life, losing her Broadway role because of bad reviews and experiencing friction with her boyfriend when an alien symbiote takes him over and brings out the darker parts of his personality which as a result makes him distance himself from her to focus on capturing and killing his uncle's actual killer, Flint Marko.
+Having dated Peter for one year, Mary Jane experiences some struggles in her personal life, losing her Broadway role because of bad reviews and experiencing friction with Peter when an alien symbiote takes him over and amplifies the negative traits of his personality which as a result makes him distance himself from her to focus on capturing and killing his uncle's actual killer, Flint Marko.
 She also faces competition for Peter's affections in the form of his lab partner Gwen Stacy.
-After she confides in Harry about her problems, Harry, who had suffered amnesia from a prior fight with Peter as the New Goblin, regains his memories after they unwittingly kiss and frightens MJ into breaking up with Peter, setting up a second confrontation between the two former friends which leaves Harry's face disfigured.
+After she confides in Harry about her problems, Harry, who had suffered amnesia from a prior fight with Peter as the New Goblin, regains his memories after they unwittingly kiss and forces Mary Jane into breaking up with Peter, setting up a second confrontation between the two former friends which leaves Harry's face disfigured.

-Peter, now under more influence from the symbiote, later brings Gwen to a jazz club where MJ has found work as a singer/waitress in order to make her jealous, though Gwen catches on and apologizes to Mary Jane.
+Peter, now under more influence from the symbiote, later brings Gwen to a jazz club where Mary Jane has found work as a singing waitress in order to make her jealous, though Gwen catches on and apologizes to Mary Jane.
 He then gets into a fight with the club's bouncers and unintentionally hits Mary Jane when she intervenes, leading him to realize what the symbiote suit has turned him into.
 He leaves and disposes of the symbiote suit, which subsequently falls onto Eddie Brock, Gwen's failed suitor and Peter's bitter rival and fellow photographer, to create Venom.